DrewThomasson/ebook2audiobookXTTS/README.md

-Here's a more user-friendly version of your README with emojis and improved navigation:

----

 # 📚 ebook2audiobook

 Convert eBooks to audiobooks with chapters and metadata using Calibre and Coqui XTTS.
 Supports optional voice cloning and multiple languages!